Linuxbrew/homebrew-extra/README.md

 ## Contributing

-Do you have a package that is not a dependency of formulae in Linuxbrew/core?
+- Do you have or know of a software package or tools that is not a dependency of any formulae in Linuxbrew/core?
+You've come to the right place!
-Open an [Issue](https://github.com/Linuxbrew/homebrew-extra/issues/new) with your request or submit a Pull Request!
+- Open an [Issue](https://github.com/Linuxbrew/homebrew-extra/issues/new) with your request or submit a Pull Request!

 ## Documentation